Holy Paladin Healing Easy Mode — Dragonflight 10.2

 As a Holy Paladin, you have several healing cooldowns.
 You should use them as we explain below:

-- Avenging Crusader should be used as often as possible throughout the fight, but you should also consider saving it for periods of high sustained damage.
-Make sure that you have a target to attack and can safely be in melee range of a target for the entire duration of Avenging Crusader.
+- Avenging Wrath should be used as often as possible throughout the fight, but you should also consider saving it for periods of high sustained damage.
+Make sure that you have a target to attack and can safely be in melee range of a target for the entire duration of Avenging Wrath.

 - Lay on Hands should be used to save dying raid members, especially tanks.

-- Blessing of Sacrifice is excellent for reducing the damage taken by the tank, or other raid members.
-Be cautious, however, because Blessing of Sacrifice can be dangerous to your own life if used without a damage reduction cooldown such as Divine Protection or Divine Shield, or when simultaneous raid damage independently threatens your life such that the additional damage taken from Blessing of Sacrifice can lead to your death.
+- Blessing of Sacrifice is excellent for reducing the damage taken by the tank or other raid members.
+Be cautious, however, because the Blessing of Sacrifice can be dangerous to your own life if used without a damage reduction cooldown, such as Divine Protection or Divine Shield, or when simultaneous raid damage independently threatens your life, such that the additional damage taken from Blessing of Sacrifice can lead to your death.